 You will receive feedback from up to 20 working professionals throughout your course so you’re not just learning to please one tutor.
 You can be sure the feedback is firmly rooted in the real working world.
 To ensure continuity, you will also be supported throughout your course by a personal tutor.

 Face-to-Face contact is very important for many students and you are welcome to visit our studios any time by prior arrangement.
 We regularly hold live seminars and induction events where you can meet your mentors and fellow students in person.
-This combination of online learning with face to face opportunities is extremely effective.
+This combination of online-learning with face-to-face opportunities is extremely effective.

 After Care; You never stop being a ThinkSpace student even after you have graduated.
 We continue to support you and help you find work and develop your career.
-Our career development workshops are open to al students past and present.
+Our career development workshops are open to all students past and present.

 Your degree is awarded by the University of Chichester.

-Located in the South of England the university has one of the largest music departments in the UK.
+Located in the South of England, the university has one of the largest music departments in the UK.
 It is extremely well connected with the film and games industries.
-A University of Chichester Master’s degree is full accredited by the Quality Assurance Agency in the UK and recognised worldwide, including the United States, in exactly the same way as any other UK university degree.
+A University of Chichester Master’s degree is fully accredited by the Quality Assurance Agency in the UK and recognised worldwide, including the United States, in exactly the same way as any other UK university degree.
 ThinkSpace Education has to go through a rigorous quality assurance process and is subject to annual monitoring and external invigilation.